I independently buy and hand-test everything recommended on That Fit Friend. When you buy through my links, I may earn a commission. Read more here.

 On the market for new cross-training shoes?
 Try my TF2 Cross-Training Shoe Finder.
 This calculator pairs you with the best training shoes for your individual asks and needs.

-Who Should Invest In the Reebok Nano X3?
+Who Should Buy the Reebok Nano X3?

 The Reebok Nano X3 delivers a versatile performance that should accommodate a wide range of needs for different athletes and lifters.
 This model works well for heavy lifting, versatile training, short runs, and athletic-style training.